Which Oil is Best for a Kidney Patient?

 Chicken Fat

-Chicken and its skin can also be high in sodium, phosphorus, and potassium.
+Chicken and its skin can also be high in sodium, phosphorus, and potassium depending on preparation.
 Those with restrictions on these nutrients may need to limit their intake of chicken fat.

 Coconut Oil

-This oil comes from the kernel or meat of ripe coconuts.
-The two types of coconut oil are:
+Coconut oil is produced from the kernel or meat of ripe coconuts.
+The primary type of fat in coconut oil is saturated fat.

 • Copra oil (refined)